Clearwater Beach Rules & Information

 When Thunder Roars, Go Indoors

 Weather can change quickly, causing conditions to deteriorate fast.
 Stay out of the water and stay off the beach when lighting is present.
+Learn more about the beach's Lightning Detection & Speaker System.

 Break the grip of the rip.
 Don't fight the current.
 Escape the current by swimming in a direction following the shoreline.
 When free of the current, swim at an angle - away from the current - toward the shore.
 Wave for a lifeguard.
 Most importantly - don't panic.